The Problem with Interpretive (Hermeneutic) Frameworks

 Here is a spoiler alert: there is a very serious problem with the “study of the principles of interpretation concerning the books of the Bible.”

 What is the problem?
-Stated simply it is this: the definition presupposes that it is a “good idea” to establish “principles of interpretation”!
+Stated simply it is this: the definition presupposes that it is a “good idea” (my term) to establish “principles of interpretation”!

 This series will show that this is a very, very, very bad idea.

 I think that I can hear the collective “Gasp!” from some of my readers: “What do you mean by saying that establishing principles of biblical interpretation is a problem!?!?
 That’s what the Christian is supposed to do!”

 The purpose of this series is to challenge this very common, and very, very, very humanistic and wrong-headed thinking and show that genuine understanding of the Bible does not depend on any humanly-defined hermeneutic.

 This series is presented in three chapters:

 - The complete lack of direct Bible support for hermeneutics.

 - How the Lord Christ used the Scriptures (the Tanakh).

 - Summary thoughts on other literary techniques used in the Bible.